sc0v0ne/LearnAI/checklist/ai_checklist.md

 Maintaining ML models over time can be challenging and expensive.

-There are several types of “debt” to consider when maintaining ML models:
+There are several types of debt to consider when maintaining ML models:

 - Dependency debt: The cost of maintaining multiple versions of the same model, legacy features, and underutilized packages.